Delnor-Wiggins Pass State Park: Amenities

 Amenities include beaches, boat ramps, boardwalks, observation decks, picnic areas, and a pavilion that has 10 tables and several grills, and can hold 100 people.
 Also, a concession stand is present.

+Notable Changes

+The pass gets dredged out nearly every other year from sediment buildup.

 Hours and fees

 Florida state parks are open between dawn and sundown every day of the year (including holidays).
 Admission is $6 per vehicle, and $5 to use the boat ramp, in addition to the admission fee.